markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 - Building and Running a Docker container
 - Releasing to Heroku utilizing Docker

- in section eleven, yoou will learn how to containerized your application using Docker.
+ in section eleven, you will learn how to containerized your application using Docker.

 You will learn about containers and about Docker.

 We will also show you how to install Docker and how to create an API Docker file.

-You will also learn how to build and run a docker container and how to release a Heroku application
+You will also learn how to build and run a docker container and how to release a Heroku application using Docker.

-using Docker.

 Section Twelve is a very comprehensive section where you will learn how to deploy your mother's use